Towerism/personal-site/content/home-network.md

 ### Minecraft servers

-I am self-hosting 3 different Minecraft servers.
+I am self-hosting 3 different [Minecraft servers](https://mc.martinfrackerjr.com){class="link" target="\_blank"}.
 One is just a proxy for the other two.
 The other two are a lobby where players funnel in through and a survival server.
 Eventually I might add more Minecraft servers, so that's why I am using this setup.
 These are all running on my old Gaming PC under one of my Proxmox VMs.
 I run two VMs total: one for the [Pterodactyl](#pterodactyl){class="link"} panel, and the other for the actual Minecraft servers.

 ### Personal website